 - Seeks employment opportunities with Forrester.

-- Wishes to obtain more information about our products and services.
+- Wishes to obtain more information about our products and services, participates in research interviews or surveys.

 To the press: Forrester obtains contact details and other personal information regarding media contacts and influencers from a variety of sources.
 If you wish to know more about how such information is collected and used, please contact email@example.com for more information.